Srivats1991/srivats.dev/index.md

 # Welcome!

 I would like to describe my professional self as a motivated problem-solver.
 I'm a product nerd curious about learning customer problems and products those that transform our lives for the better.
 My background includes over 6 years in Cloud Network Security, FinTech and Online Learning K-12 sectors.
-I have a passion for delivering unforgettable products that focus on value-add features so that customers buy more and refer their friends.
-My desire is to join a company where my passion to delight customers by creating high-quality features can help it grow while giving me the opportunity to learn new skills.
+I have a passion for delivering unforgettable products that focus on value-add features.
+My desire is to work for companies where my passion to delight customers by creating high-quality features can help it grow while giving me the opportunity to learn new skills.

 Apart from work, I like to travel, read and ofcourse binge-watch my favorite Netfix shows.
 I seldom **[write](https://medium.com/@Srivats1212)** on Medium too.